D

 Collaboration with Rwanda Education Board

 One of the biggest challenges we had was the Kinyarwanda language.
-Also, gathering contents for typing exercises was extremely difficult due to lack of digital database on literature as well as rarity of Rwandan literatures.
+Also, gathering content for typing exercises was extremely difficult due to the lack of a digital database on literature as well as the rarity of Rwandan literature.

-For this, we collaborated with Rwanda Education Board to gather usable contents.
-They were able to provide us with already existing course materials, and they offered us to help with translating English literatures.
+For this, we collaborated with the Rwanda Education Board to gather usable content.
+They were able to provide us with already existing course materials, and they offered to help us with translating English literature.

 Me demonstrating how to type